Understanding Cloud Hosting: A Comprehensive Guide

 What It Is and How It Works

-- Load Balancing: Traffic and load are efficiently managed across servers to maintain speed and performance.
+- Load Balancing: Traffic is intelligently distributed across servers to optimize performance and prevent overloads.

 Types of Cloud Hosting